 Cholera is rare in industrialized nations.

-People who live in areas with poor or inadequate water treatment, sanitation, and hygiene practices are more likely to get the disease.
+People who live in areas with shortages of safe drinking water or inadequate sanitation are vulnerable to cholera.

 2013 - 129,064 reported cases in 47 countries with 2,102 deaths.